-4.185.2.
+4.15.2.
 Enlistment in pay grade E-2 in the Army, Navy, or Air Force after completion of basic training.
 Provides immediate monetary benefit and accelerated promotion ahead of other enlistees who enter active duty at the same time.

-4.196.
+4.16.
 Eligibility.
 These certificates are very important documents and are not awarded automatically based solely on academic grades.
-Total performance, attitude, and conduct is considered and it is possible to successfully complete the AFJROTC courses but not be awarded a certificate.
+Total performance, attitude, and conduct are considered and it is possible to successfully complete the AFJROTC courses but not be awarded a certificate.
 The SASI determines whether or not a certificate will be issued.

 AFJROTC TX-20005 Cadet Handbook